cuttingsoup/react-native-firebase-local-cache/README.md

 },this);
 ```

-The first callback does any processing of new data required and returns a __`JSON.stringify-able`__ object that can be cached. (_Note: objects are only commited to the cache when the corresponding `cachedListener.off(...)` method is called._)
+The first callback does any processing of new data required and returns a __`JSON.stringify-able`__ object that can be cached. (_Note: objects are only committed to the cache when the corresponding `cachedListener.off(...)` method is called._)

 The second callback is passed either the freshly processed new data, or when first started, the cached data.